zhihangxin/8-point-algorithm/readme.txt

 Display lines corresponding to 8 points
-Display lines corresponding to points other than 8 points Convert the 4 recognition points from the previous step to additional input points (new)Use the F matrix to find the in-camera parameters
+Display lines corresponding to points other than 8 points Convert the 4 recognition points from the previous step to additional input points Use the F matrix to find the in-camera parameters (new)I failed on this task